Check In Scan Logo

 • Vila Real de Santo António: The tax has been implemented.

-• Albufeira: One of the most touristic municipalities, this tax applies.
+• Albufeira: One of the most touristic municipalities, applies the tax.

 • Lagoa: It has also adopted the tourist tax.